ckyriaco/Capstone/Scripts/Prototype_Status.md

 - [X] Write a script that uses Windows Sysinternals tool(s) on a remote system to monitor for what process is communicating with a given IP and/or port.
 As much detail about the process as can be found should be reported.
 Install sysinternals on the remote computer if needed.
 Using psexec is OK.
 This is probably the top priority.

 ## Additions to functions ##
-- [ ] Add the time it's been since an admin has signed on to the reporting of the last time an admin signed on.
+- [X] Add the time it's been since an admin has signed on to the reporting of the last time an admin signed on.
+- [X] Add Markdown report generation.
+- [ ] Add imporvements to Markdown report.